What Your ISP Can Learn About You & How to Protect Yourself

 Science says that strong encryption of your data will slow down your connection, but ExpressVPN apparently didn’t get the note.
 In spite of its military-grade AES 256-CBC encryption, this VPN shines in our speed tests time after time.

-The provider never keeps any logs of your use, and offers servers in close to 100 countries.
+The provider never keeps any logs of your use, and offers servers in 105 countries.

 Users rate ExpressVPN as one of the best VPN options for streaming, torrenting privately, or Tor browsing.
 The service costs a little more than our other top VPNs, but its combination of speed and security is hard to beat.